Dermal Filler Injections in Birmingham AL

 - Temporary numbness or redness.

-These conditions can be alleviated with topical icing and will improve within a matter of hours or just a few days.
+Most conditions can be alleviated with topical icing and massage and will improve within a matter of hours or just a few days.
+Some reactions may require more aggressive treatment with medications or injections.

 Procedure Information © American Society of Plastic Surgeons